Paul Rothrock: Club career

-He made his debut for USL club Seattle Sounders FC 2 on July 8 and scored his first goal in a 4–1 defeat to Real Monarchs.

-During his 2019 season, Rothrock played with National Premier Soccer League side OSA Seattle FC, making 3 appearances.
+He made his debut for USL club Seattle Sounders FC 2 on July 8, 2017, and scored his first goal in a 4–1 defeat to Real Monarchs.
+During his 2019 collegiate season, Rothrock played with National Premier Soccer League side OSA Seattle FC, making 3 appearances.

 He was drafted in the third round of the 2021 MLS SuperDraft by Toronto FC.
 On May 18, he signed with their second team, Toronto FC II of USL League One.
 He made his debut for TFCII on May 26 against FC Tucson.
 He scored his first goal on October 1 against North Carolina FC.
 On October 17, he scored a brace in a 2–1 victory against Chattanooga Red Wolves SC.
 On May 4, 2022, he signed a short-term four-day loan with the first team, Toronto FC, ahead of their Major League Soccer match against the FC Cincinnati.
 He signed an additional four-day loan on May 7.
 He made his MLS debut on May 8, as a late game substitute.
 He signed another short-term loan on May 14.

-In January 2023, he signed the Tacoma Defiance (who he previously played for in 2017 when they were known as Seattle Sounders 2) in MLS Next Pro.
+In January 2023, he signed with the Tacoma Defiance (the successor to Seattle Sounders FC 2) in MLS Next Pro.
+Through his first three games, he assisted four of the team's six goals.
+He scored his first goal on April 30 against LA Galaxy II.
+On April 26, 2023, he joined the first team, Seattle Sounders FC, on a short-term loan for their U.S. Open Cup match, scoring on his club debut.
+In May, he signed a second short-term loan with the club, where he again scored in another Open Cup match on May 10 against the LA Galaxy.
+He then made his league debut for the club on May 13, where he scored his first MLS goal in a 1–0 victory over the Houston Dynamo.
+He became the first Sounders player to score in each of his first three appearances, as well as the first player to score while on a short-term loan.
+In August 2023, he signed a first team contract with the club for the remainder of the 2023 season, with club options for 2024 and 2025.
+At the time of his signing, he had been leading Tacoma in goals and assists throughout the 2023 season.